A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: EVALUATION APPROACHES

 \subsection{Human Evaluation}

 Human evaluation is also used as an evaluation approach in different tasks.
 Human evaluation focuses on the explanation of two matters: diversity and creativity, i.e., the capacity of varying their texts in form and emphasis to fit an enormous range of speaking situations, and the potential to express any object or relation as a natural language text.
-Furthermore, human evaluation scrutinizes three key aspects: Grammar (whether a generated sentence is grammatically correct and fluent), Faithful (whether the output accurately reflects the input), and Coherence (ensuring that a sentence is logically consistent and follows the natural flow of human writing).
+Furthermore, human evaluation scrutinizes four key aspects: Grammar (whether a generated sentence is grammatically correct and fluent), Faithful (whether the output accurately reflects the input), Coherence (ensuring that a sentence is logically consistent and follows the natural flow of human writing), and Consistency(ensuring that the dialogue remains stable over multiple turns).While these metrics are crucial, excessive emphasis on any one can introduce limitations.
+Over-focusing on grammar and faithfulness may constrain creativity and diversity in responses, while an overemphasis on coherence can reduce flexibility, resulting in rigid or overly predictable dialogues.
+Similarly, prioritizing consistency may hinder the model's adaptability to context shifts or new topics.